 The Gateway started as a minimum viable product (MVP) where features were added rapidly despite the on-going pandemic and is now a production service platform that facilitates research rather than a research project itself.
 From the start, we have adopted an agile design and development approach and our delivery has always been open: we share our developed technology assets on GitHub and use open-source software ourselves wherever possible.

 This is great, but what we are not doing enough of is working with our wider developer community to ensure the effective reuse of existing outputs and encourage the co-development of new Gateway functionalities.
-Not everything we need to do in the ecosystem need to be done by us.
+Not everything we need to do in the ecosystem needs to be done by us.

 We need to be better at documenting our codebase, making our development outputs and assets more visible, and collaborating with the community to achieve true open development, rather than an open-source only approach.
 This will drive improvements to open-source standards and ultimately a better Gateway experience for all.